Fermium-co/LINQ4ES2015/README.md

 You can use any version instead of 0.0.1 (see [releases](https://github.com/Fermium-co/LINQ4ES2015/releases)).

-after running the command, answer all the questionsjspm asking with default values (just press enter).
+after running the command, answer all the questions jspm asking with default values (just press enter).

 be sure to select **babel** as the ES6 transpiler.